 [Section 26 inserted: No. 78 of 2003 s.
 17; amended: No. 35 of 2014 s.
 31.]

-27. Allegation about Commissioner, Parliamentary Inspector or judicial officer not to be received or initiated
+27. Allegation about Commissioner, Deputy Commissioner, Parliamentary Inspector or judicial officer not to be received or initiated

-(1) An allegation about the Commissioner must not be received by the Commission.
+(1) An allegation about the Commissioner or Deputy Commissioner must not be received by the Commission.

 (2) An allegation about a person in his or her capacity as the Parliamentary Inspector, or an officer of the Parliamentary Inspector, must not be received or initiated by the Commission.